danesnick/old_website/_posts/2021-01-03-MyDeskSetup_Jan2021.markdown

 tags: [linux, technology, minimalism]
 ---

-I've always enjoyed looking at and setting up my desk.
+Iaboutve always enjoyed looking at and setting up my desk.
 Whether it was from various expensive YouTuber setups or scrolling through [/r/battlestations](https://reddit.com/r/battlestations), these setups always drew inspiration for myself to improve my own.
 I hope this post about my setup inspires you in some way as well!
 Before, I can talk about my setup, I wanted to briefly describe my mindset when it comes to setting up my battlestation.

 ## A "Minimalist" Mindset

 The downside of looking at other battlestations can turn into a needless spending trap, so I try my best to be mindful when adding something to my setup.
 Back in September 2020, I moved back to Denver after living in Albuquerque, NM for almost a year.
 During that year in Albuquerque, as well as my prior years in Colorado as a graduate student, I had issues holding on to things and had an unhealthy "anti-packrat" mentality, where I would get rid of things compulsively.
-Now that I am in a better place both financially and mentally, I've been trying to be  more mindful with technology purchases in general, and trying to curate these purchases intentionally.
+Now that I am in a better place both financially and mentally, Iaboutve been trying to be  more mindful with technology purchases in general, and trying to curate these purchases intentionally.
 I believe this is beneficial from a mental, financial and environmental perspective.

 Even though I love the principles of "minimalism", I put it in quotes because it has become a loaded term with  a variety of meanings, especially when it comes to technology.
 To me, minimalism is a consequence of being intentional, which I proposed as my [2021 Yearly Theme](/blog/2021/01/01/2021-resolutions.html).
-I don't agree with the "minimalist" aesethetic being restrictled to Mac only hardware/peripherals with nothing else on the desk.
+I donaboutt agree with the "minimalist" aesethetic being restrictled to Mac only hardware/peripherals with nothing else on the desk.
 Therefore, my goal with every piece of my battlestation was hopefully chosen with a purpose, without excess, as much as possible.

 I should note that many of my battlestation choices had to be purchased recently due to my house being broken into right when I moved back to Denver in September.
 This includes my main peripherals, monitor and desktop PC.
-With that said, let's take a look at my desk and my PC!
+With that said, letabouts take a look at my desk and my PC!

 ## My Battlestation